Comparison

 The result is the most versatile Speedgoat ever.
 Vibram Megagrip with redesigned chevron-shaped lugs bites into loose gravel, wet rock, and steep descents with confidence.
 The 5mm lug depth is aggressive enough for genuine technical terrain — something the Ultra Glide can't match.
 Multiple testers at Road Trail Run praised the improved traction specifically on steep, loose climbs where previous Speedgoats slipped.

 The redesigned upper fixes the tongue-bite issue that plagued the 6, and the new heel collar locks your foot in place on descents.
-At 9.7 oz (275g), it's the lightest Speedgoat to date.
-The 5mm drop keeps you closer to the ground than the Ultra Glide's 6mm, which technical trail runners tend to prefer.
+At roughly 9.1 oz (257g) on independent scales, it's the lightest Speedgoat to date — and, marginally, lighter than the Ultra Glide.
+The 4mm drop keeps you closer to the ground than the Ultra Glide's 6mm, which technical trail runners tend to prefer.

 The trade-off: the Speedgoat runs narrow.
 If you have wide feet, you'll need to size up half a size — and even then, it may feel snug across the forefoot on hot, swollen-foot ultras.

-The Ultra Glide 2 doesn't try to be a technical scrambler.
+The Ultra Glide doesn't try to be a technical scrambler.
 It's a long-distance comfort machine — and it does that one job exceptionally well.
+Everything in this section applies equally to the Ultra Glide 2 and the current Ultra Glide 4: same midsole, same geometry, same rolling ride.

 The Energy Surge foam midsole paired with Salomon's reverse camber geometry creates a rolling, road-like ride on trail.
 Where the Speedgoat rewards an aggressive, front-foot stride, the Ultra Glide rewards a relaxed, efficient gait.
 Over 50K and beyond, that efficiency adds up.
 Ultra Running Magazine calls it "the most comfortable shoe for 50+ mile efforts," and runners who measure their days in hours, not miles, consistently reach for it.